Expert Tips On How to Plan the Best South African Safari

 Morning and Afternoon Game Drives

 Safari days are structured around early morning and late afternoon game drives.
 You’ll wake up around 5:30 a.m., have a quick coffee, and head out for a 6 a.m. game drive.
 Although getting up early may not sound appealing, you won’t want to miss the amazing wildlife that’s most active in the cool morning hours.
 Missing a drive means missing out—like the morning I slept in and missed seeing leopard cubs.
+So when planning an African safari, keep in mind that you may have to adjust your sleep schedule.

 Each game drive lasts about 3-4 hours, with a coffee or snack break in between.
 You’ll then return to the lodge for breakfast and relaxation before the afternoon game drive begins.
 In the afternoon, the structure is similar, but instead of coffee, you’ll stop for sundowners—an African tradition of sipping cocktails while watching the sunset over the plains.